Parallel Backup with gpbackup and gprestore

 backed up for this type of partitioned table in this situation, use the

-- If the --leaf-partition-data option is specified, the leaf partition data is not be backed up if the backup operation specifies that the leaf partition schemas should excluded.
+- If the --leaf-partition-data option is specified, the leaf partition data will not be backed up if the backup operation specifies that the leaf partition schemas should be excluded.
 Only the metadata for leaf partition tables are backed up.